Gallery of Fakes

 There have been rumours about fake Satya incense, ever since the company split, probably fuelled by this because the packaging of the “other” Satya hardly differs, while the smell of the incense sticks is notably different.

-At the beginning of the 2000s there was even a rumor that the masala would be scraped from the sticks, thinned with fillers and made into sticks again.
+At the beginning of the 2000s there was even a rumour that the masala would be scraped from the sticks, thinned with fillers and made into sticks again.
 So, for a long time, I thought fake incense sticks were just urban legends.

 But since, I have actually come across “real fakes”.